jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 ---

 ## "Between Memory and Representation"
+- The variables programs operate on must be bound to memory structures
+- Binding *must* occur before the compiler can operate on a memory block

 :::notes
 - We need to briefly consider variable binding before moving from types to their implementation(s).
+- Micro- to nanosecond `async/await` loops.
 - Binding strategies have strong implications for error propogation.
+  - Compiler's "response time contract" with programmer.
   - Type of.
   - Reporting: `throw` is not the sole option.
   - Stack trace obfuscation.